-Since writing about French Polynesia, I have received a lot of requests from people looking for advice and tips on their itinerary, budget, accommodations or simply things to do on certain islands.
-I don’t think I’ve ever had a person ask me what to do on the island of Ua Pou.
+Since writing about French Polynesia, I have received a lot of requests from people looking for advice and tips on their itinerary, budget, accommodations or simply things to do on certain French Polynesian islands.
+I don’t think I’ve ever had a person ask me what to do on the Ua Pou holidays.
 To tell you the truth, hardly anyone ever goes.
 I recently had the opportunity to spend a week there, and what a pleasure.
-It must be said that you very rarely arrive in Ua Pou by coincidence.
+It must be said that you very rarely arrive in Ua Pou island by coincidence.
 Indeed, tourists mostly go to Hiva Oa in particular to see the tomb of Jacques Brel and Paul Gauguin, or to Nuku Hiva because it is the main island, but in reality, very few dare to deviate from this “classic route”.
 I must say that the island must be earned.

 This article will be a little different from the others which are more “travel guide” oriented.
 I will not be presenting a “top 10 things to do on the island of Ua Pou”, because in the end, it doesn’t seem very suitable to me.
 You come here to feel something, a particular atmosphere, the power of these Marquesan islands still (almost) cut off from the world.
 Ua Pou is in my eyes a very good reference for people looking for Polynesian authenticity, the one I love above all.
 Simple moments, sharing with the population, extraordinary landscapes, fruit/vegetables in abundance, the kind of island that you can clearly fall in love with if you are looking for a beautiful Polynesian experience.
 For those looking for things to really do, meaning boat trips, 4×4, various activities, restaurants and more, pass your way… So yes, of course, there are things to do and see on the island and I will tell you about them throughout this article which is more like a travelogue…

 Everybody had already told me about this famous airstrip, right in the middle of the mountains and too short to see the classic ATRs from the other Polynesian islands landing.
 It is with a mixture of apprehension and excitement that I was longing to see the plane that we were going to take.
 3h30 of flight after a Papeete-Nuku Hiva flight, and I set foot on “Terre Déserte” (Desert-Land), the famous name given to the Nuku Hiva airport area.
 You can understand why.
-While exiting, I can already see a small plane on the tarmac, the one that will take us to Ua Pou.
+While exiting, I can already see a small plane on the tarmac, the one that will take us to Ua Pou Marquesas Islands.
 It is a small twin Otter of 15 seats maximum.
 We are 10 people to board.

 First observation, it is really small and makes a hell of a noise at the start of the engines and even throughout the flight.
 I wouldn’t even get the chance (so to speak) to experience a crazy landing, the weather being perfectly calm.
 Twenty minutes later, I see the first steep basalt cliffs of the island of Ua Pou, magnificent.
 We land almost smoothly on a runway that climbs towards the mountain and turns almost at a right angle at the end of the airstrip.
 It’s quite funny to see.
 I then collect my luggage and meet Dora, the manager of the guesthouse where I’ll be staying and which had been recommended to me without hesitation in Tahiti.

-First observation as soon as I leave the airport terminal, the island is very dry and most of the vegetation appears almost as burnt.
+First observation as soon as I leave the airport terminal, the tropical island is very dry and most of the vegetation appears almost as burnt.
 Dora explains to me that it doesn’t rain much and that it’s been a while since they’ve seen a drop of water.
 We drive on a rough dirt road from the first few meters from the terminal, it puts you in the mood right away.
 Some switchbacks cut into the mountain allow you to observe magnificent views of the surroundings.
 The landscapes, even dry at first glance, leave you dreaming.

 For those coming to spend a few days on the island, I really recommend stopping and taking the time to visit the small village of Hakahau, the main town of the island.
 If you are lucky enough to come on beautiful sunny days, you’ll be able to spot the famous pillars just about anywhere in the village.
 Take the time to stroll through the narrow streets of the village and let your mind wander as you gaze at the magnificent scenery.
 For photographers, I really recommend coming early in the morning (7am) or late afternoon (5pm), to come and capture the best smooth and soft lights on the pillars.
 Leave room to your imagination for your pictures because you’ll have your hands full, and you can see the pillars almost everywhere if the weather is clear…

 There is nothing very special to do in the village itself.
 You can feel the calm of the remote islands: almost no noise, no music.
-We are far away from the island of Tahiti, and it is really nice.
+We are far away from the island of Tahiti, and it is really nice for vacations.
 In the village, you can go and see the beautiful church in the center as well as the cemetery just next to it.
-Once again, the view on the pillars in the distance remains splendid.
+Once again, the panoramic view on the pillars in the distance remains splendid.
 Note the very nice bell tower and the different frescoes that decorate the walls of the church.
 A quick glance at the town hall is worth it, always with beautiful paintings and sculptures.

 You can then continue your little walk in direction of the quay, passing by the small beach of the village, very nice for swimming.
 On the quay, and in good weather, you have a beautiful panorama once again on the pillars towards the mountains.
 Inside the valley, at the end of the village, don’t hesitate to gain some height on the dirt roads to admire the magnificent views.
 I had the opportunity to access some superb places offering wonderful views of the surrounding mountains, and the island of Nuku Hiva in the background (when the weather is nice).